biati-digital/alfred-calculate-anything/.github/ISSUE_TEMPLATE/bug_report.md

 **System information:**
  - OS: [e.g. Mac OS 10.15.15]
  - Alfred Version [e.g. 4]
+- PHP Version - To find out the version open the Terminal.app and type: **php -v**

 **Additional context**
 Add any other context about the problem here.